 The client's copy is kept in a "trust store", which by default is a file called cacerts in the <IAHOME>\jre\lib\security folder.

-To add a certificate to the JRE's trust store, make a backup copy of the cacerts file, then open a command window in the IA's jre\bin folder and use the following command:
+To add a certificate to the JRE's trust store, make a backup copy of the cacerts file, then open a command window in the Integration Agent's jre\bin folder and run the following command:

 keytool -importcert -keystore ../lib/security/cacerts -storepass changeit -file /temp/somecert.cer -alias somecert

 - -file is followed by the path to the certificate that you will be adding to the trust store.
 The certificate should be in either DER (binary) format, or else X.509 Base-64 encoded text format.
-By default, JRE 8 will also trust PKCS12-formatted certificates in "compatibility" mode.
+Certificates exported from Chrome, for example, will be DER by default.
+JRE 8 will also trust PKCS12-formatted certificates in "compatibility" mode.